Guided Tours of the Village

 Please note:

-The safety of our visitors, staff, and volunteers is the Village’s most important priority, so indoor tours are limited to 24 people and masks are requested for unvaccinated guests while inside; optional outdoors.
+The safety of our visitors, staff, and volunteers is the Village’s most important priority, so indoor tours are limited to 24 people.

 Tickets are required for all tours.
 Visitors age 25 and under, whose admission is complimentary, must also reserve a ticket to ensure that each tour does not exceed capacity.